Description of the Configuration File: Config.json

 For example:

-The web3 page serves as a convenient template for aggregating user's social information.
+The serves as a convenient template for aggregating user's social information.
 When creating the template, users need only input their social media links, such as Twitter, Medium, YouTube, etc, in order to establish their own customized web3 page website.
-This website will display the user's activity on these social media platforms.Consequently, the template code submitted by web3 page developers must include a configuration file that specifies the user's required input social media links, and preserves the user's inputted results for use in the code at the appropriate locations.
+This website will display the user's activity on these social media platforms.Consequently, the template code submitted by web3 page developers must include a that specifies the user's required input social media links, and preserves the user's inputted results for use in the code at the appropriate locations.

 How do I write a configuration file?